Mom's Best Recipes

 Recipe

-Golden, crisp-edged mahi mahi with a lemon-garlic butter pan sauce.
-Fast, bright, and weeknight-level easy.
+Crisp-edged mahi mahi with a fast lemon-garlic butter sauce.
+Restaurant vibes, weeknight effort.

 Author By Matt Campbell